Powerful Products for Powerful Results

 The time taken to administer the WRAT4 was recorded because we had predicted that the time taken would change from pre to post course.
 It was explained to participants that the WRAT4 was ‘not a timed test, but I am going to time it to gather more information’.
 Since the TOWRE is timed, it was hypothesised that the TOWRE sight word scores would rise to reflect the additional speed.
 Since reading in context provides a range of semantic and syntactical cues to support word recognition, the increased understanding predicted when reading was not necessarily expected to improve single word recognition.

 Using a similar test twice can be methodologically problematic for two distinct reasons.
 The first is that the testee has a better understanding of the nature of the test, and has practiced whatever skill is required.
 The second is more relevant to children than adults, since we can expect a child to have made progress in their reading skills without any additional intervention in the intervening time.
 This temporal effect can also apply to bilingual learners, although in this case, all 4 bilingual learners had been learning English for a minimum of 7 years, so a 10 week period is unlikely to account for any change.
-The WRAT4 manual claims that test re- test scores can be expected to rise by 2 standardised points.
+The WRAT4 manual claims that test re-

 Action research